njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 where our data set is expressed by the matrix $$X \in \mathbb{R}^{n \times d}$$.
 Following from this equation, the covariance matrix can be computed for a data set with zero mean with $$ C = \frac{XX^T}{n-1} $$ by using the semi-definite matrix $$XX^T$$.

-In this article, we will focus on the two-dimensional case, but it can be easily generalized to more dimensional data.
+In this article we will focus on the two dimensional case, but it can be easily generalized to more dimensional data.
 Following from the previous equations the covariance matrix for two dimensions is given by

 $$
 C = \left( \begin{array}{ccc}